ProjectTEST-AI/MPC-documentary/docs/MPC-custom-language.md

 > - 7 = value1 is a memory ID, value2 is a normal number
 > - 8 = value1 is a memory ID, value2 is a register ID
 > - 9 = value1 is a memory ID, value2 is also a memory ID
+> - 0 = value1is a disk ID, value2 is a memory ID

 **Fourth and fifth digits** `999999` same as before, theese numbers are the values to be processed.